GEMScienceTools/oq-vmtk/docsrc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the OpenQuake Vulnerability Modellers Toolkit's documentation!
+Welcome to the OpenQuake Vulnerability Modeller's Toolkit's documentation!
 #########################################################################

-The OpenQuake Vulnerability Modellers Toolkit (``oq-vmtk``) is an open source library that provides an OpenSeesPy-based environment for modelling idealised building class models such as single (SDOF) and multi-degree-of-freedom (MDOF) systems and to carry out analysis via linear, nonlinear static, and nonlinear
+The OpenQuake Vulnerability Modeller's Toolkit (``oq-vmtk``) is an open source library that provides an OpenSeesPy-based environment for modelling idealised building class models such as single (SDOF) and multi-degree-of-freedom (MDOF) systems and to carry out analysis via linear, nonlinear static, and nonlinear